stefro/laravel-lang-country/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

 ## TL;DR
 Setting the locale is not enough most of the time, some countries use more than one langages.
-Also, different countries use different date notations.
+Also, different countries use different date notation formats.
 This package is here to help you with that!
 In a nutshell:

 * You can set all supported lang/country of your choice in the settings.